How can a memory screening help?

-- Some conditions that cause memory loss, such as vitamin deficiencies, depression or thyroid problems, are reversible.
-In general, the earlier the diagnosis, the easier it is to treat one of these conditions.
+- Some conditions that cause memory loss - such as vitamin deficiencies, depression, or thyroid problems - are reversible.
+In general, the earlier the diagnosis, the easier it is to treat these conditions.

 - For irreversible illnesses, such as Alzheimer's disease, early diagnosis could improve your future health.
 Although there is currently no cure for Alzheimer's disease, available and emerging medical treatment may slow the progression of symptoms.
 These medications have been proven to work best the earlier they are given.

-A memory screening is simple and safe and takes less than fifteen minutes.
+A memory screening is simple, safe, and takes less than fifteen minutes.
 The person who conducts the screening might suggest that you follow up with a complete checkup by your doctor or other qualified health care professional.
-And, people who have a normal memory screening can take their test to their doctor to add to their medical file for future reference.
-In addition, you can reduce your risk of memory loss by participating in activities that stimulate your mind, exercising regularly and eating a healthy diet.
+People who have a normal memory screening can take their test to their doctor to add to their medical file for future reference.
+In addition, you can reduce your risk of memory loss by participating in activities that stimulate your mind, exercising regularly, and eating a healthy diet.

 For more information about our free Memory Awareness Screenings click here.

 What are the benefits of joining a support group?

 - It gives you an opportunity to talk.
 It is helpful to talk to sympathetic people about the frustrations you are experiencing.
 Early memory loss, Alzheimer's, and other dementia related diseases create many specific challenges for families in their daily lives.
 Simply getting to know other people with similar concerns can be quite comforting.